 The Office of Educational Support and Disability Services (ESDS) serves students on the Founding Campus.
 ESDS works with students with all types of disabilities including physical, learning, sensory, psychological, ADHD, and chronic and acute medical conditions.
-ESDS acts as an ombudsman and liaison to the University of Maryland schools for the identification and provision of reasonable accommodations that may include educational support services designed to assist qualified students with disabilities in achieving their academic goals.
+ESDS acts as an ombudsman and liaison to the UMB schools for the identification and provision of reasonable accommodations that may include educational support services designed to assist qualified students with disabilities in achieving their academic goals.
 ESDS works with the administration of each school to achieve equal educational access for students.

 ESDS approaches this mission in four ways: